apache/mesos/docs/configuration/master.md

   <td>
 The timeout within which an agent is expected to respond to a ping from the master.
-Agents that do not respond within max_agent_ping_timeouts ping retries will be asked to shutdown.
+Agents that do not respond within max_agent_ping_timeouts ping retries will be marked unreachable.
 <b>NOTE</b>: The total ping timeout (<code>agent_ping_timeout</code> multiplied by
 <code>max_agent_ping_timeouts</code>) should be greater than the ZooKeeper
 session timeout to prevent useless re-registration attempts.